skraftarcher/archerlabwebsite/content/People.md

 *Samantha Schlegel, former REU Student*, is finishing up their undergraduate degree at University of Tampa

-*Makeda Serju, former Intern*, has finished her degree at The University of The Bahamas and is continuing to develop her skills and knowledge base through internships and research opportunities
+*Makeda Serju, former Intern*, has finished her degree at The University of The Bahamas and is working as a Research Assistant with Perry Institute of Marine Science

 *Mackenzie Plowman, former REU Student*, is finishing up their undergraduate degree at Shenandoah University